Abranchini/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an intern @LIONS at EPFL, Switzerland, in the group led by Prof. Volkan Cevher.
-I am currently studying generative models for graphs, and dwelling into optimal transport and bandits.
-Some other topics which make my curiosity vein tinkle are: decision making in online settings, reinforcement learning, transfer and continual learning.
+I recently started my PhD at EPFL in the LIONS group led by Prof. Volkan Cevher.
+Part of my PhD is funded by the iPhD Grant involving Prof. Gregoire Courtine's lab, where I will be responsible for automating the stimulation used ,in spinal cord injury patients , by employing intelligent decision making systems.

-Previously I was doing my master thesis, entitled "Gaussian Processes for Automatic Optimization of Spinal Electrical Stimulation", in the G-Lab also at EPFL.
-While doing my Biochemistry bachelor I accompained a biological modelling group and did an internship at the Blue Brain Project.
+Until now, my academic journey was definitly not a straight path.
+Currently, I am studying properties of graphs and generative models.
+I am also interested in online decision making, optimal transport, bandits and transfer and continual learning.

 My background involves neuroscience, engineering and computer science.
-I love to understand how things work and see **how deep the rabbit hole is**, nevertheless, translating such knowledge into a useful working application is also very rewarding.
+I love to understand how things work and see **how deep the rabbit hole is**!

 Correspondence: Second Name at protonmail